Chinghiz Aitmatov: Life

 He was born to a Kyrgyz father and Tatar mother.
 Aitmatov's parents were civil servants in Sheker.
 In 1937, his father was charged with "bourgeois nationalism" in Moscow, arrested, and executed in 1938.

 Aitmatov lived at a time when Kyrgyzstan was being transformed from one of the most remote lands of the Russian Empire to a republic of the USSR.
 The future author studied at a Soviet school in Sheker.
 He also worked from an early age.
 At fourteen, he was an assistant to the Secretary at the Village Soviet.
-He later held jobs as a tax collector, a loader, an engineer's assistant and continued with many other types of work.
+He later held jobs as a tax collector, a loader, and an engineer's assistant and continued with many other types of work.

-In 1946, he began studying at the Animal Husbandry Division of the Kirghiz Agricultural Institute in Frunze, but later switched to literary studies at the Maxim Gorky Literature Institute in Moscow, where he lived from 1956-58.
+In 1946, he began studying at the Animal Husbandry Division of the Kirghiz Agricultural Institute in Frunze, but later switched to literary studies at the Maxim Gorky Literature Institute in Moscow, where he lived from 1956 to 1958.
 For the next eight years he worked for Pravda.
-His first two publications appeared in 1952 in Russian: "The Newspaper Boy Dziuio" and "Ашым."
-His first work published in Kyrgyz was "Ак Жаан" (White rain, 1954), and his well-known work "Jamila" (Jamila) appeared in 1958.
-In 1961, he was a member of the jury at the 2nd Moscow International Film Festival.
-In 1971, he was a member of the jury at the 7th Moscow International Film Festival.
+He joined the Soviet Communist Party in 1959, at the time of de-Stalinization, and later was a member of the Supreme Soviet.
+He endorsed the glasnost policies of Mikhail Gorbachev.

-1980 saw his first novel The Day Lasts More than a Hundred Years; his next significant novel, The Place of the Skull, was published in 1987.
-The Day Lasts More than a Hundred Years and other writings were translated into several languages.
+By 1990 he fulfilled a number of board and administrative positions including on the Supreme Soviet's Committee for Culture and National Languages and the Union of Soviet Writers.

+He was a member of the jury at the 2nd Moscow International Film Festival, in 1961; at the 7th Moscow International Film Festival, in 1971; and in 2002 was president of the jury at the 24th Moscow International Film Festival.
 In 1994, he was a member of the jury at the 44th Berlin International Film Festival.
-In 2002 he was the President of the Jury at the 24th Moscow International Film Festival.

-Aitmatov suffered kidney failure, and on 16 May 2008 was admitted to a hospital in Nuremberg, Germany, where he died of pneumonia on 10 June 2008 at the age of 79.
-After his death, Aitmatov's remains were flown to Kyrgyzstan, where there were numerous ceremonies before he was buried in Ata-Beyit cemetery, which he had helped to found and where his father most likely is buried, in Koy-Tash village, Alamüdün District, Chüy Region, Kyrgyzstan.
+On 16 May 2008, Aitmatov was admitted with kidney failure to a hospital in Nuremberg, Germany, where he died of pneumonia on 10 June 2008 at the age of 79.
+Aitmatov's remains were flown to Kyrgyzstan, where there were numerous ceremonies before he was buried in the village Koy-Tash, Alamüdün District, Chüy Region, Kyrgyzstan, on the Ata-Beyit cemetery, which he had helped to found and where his father most likely is buried.

 His obituary in The New York Times characterized him as "a Communist writer whose novels and plays before the collapse of the Soviet Union gave a voice to the people of the remote Soviet republic of Kyrgyz" and adds that he "later became a diplomat and a friend and adviser to the Soviet leader Mikhail Gorbachev."